ChristopherJHart/ChristopherJHart.github.io/_posts/2022-04-02-Creating-a-Simple-Free-Blog.md

 ## Conclusion

 Using a static site generator such as Jekyll alongside a free hosting service like GitHub Pages lets you quickly author and share technical content in a blog format.
+Creating content in Markdown is highly productive, as you can maximize the amount of time *creating* content compared to the amount of time worrying about the *presentation* of the content.
+Most importantly, this solution is ***completely free***, which means it is highly accessible to all content creators across the globe!